When and How to Make a Ring Smaller Without Resizing

 Do-It-Yourself Ring Sizers

-If you'd prefer not to visit your jeweler or have an urgent need, there are ring sizers you can buy and apply yourself.
+If you'd prefer not to visit your jeweler or have an urgent need, you can make a ring smaller at home with DIY ring sizers.

 Widely available, plastic ring adjusters are a cheap, quick option to solve your ring size issue right away.
 They're basically little silicone wedges or sleeves that sit between your ring and your finger.
 (We love BlingWraps by BlingGuard.)